DyzLecticus/Zeesoft/NodeJS/predictive-memory/README.md

 # predictive memory

-_predictive memory_ generates predictions using a hierarchical sequence cache.
+_predictive memory_ generates predictions and classifications using a hierarchical sequence/object cache.

 ## Why

-Prediction can be implemented in low level neural networks (i.e. Numenta HTM).
-The goal of this module is to provide similar predictions, but do it faster while using less resources.
+Prediction and classification can be implemented in low level neural networks (i.e. Numenta HTM).
+The goal of this module is to provide similar features, but do it faster while using less resources.

 The long term goal is to expand and use this module in order to research cognition and perhaps consciousness.